-It’s a lively, clean city, with plenty of MacDonald’s, large Western style shopping centres, hypermarkets, nightclubs, and street bars – the Zumiao Commercial Street is a must-go place for shopping.
+It’s a lively, clean city, with plenty of McDonald’s, large Western style shopping centres, hypermarkets, nightclubs, and street bars – the Zumiao Commercial Street is a must-go place for shopping.

 Attractions wise, Iandenghu Lake in the Nanhai district of Foshan is a scenic spot to hire a pedal car or bicycle, fish or have a picnic.